Aviv-public/Aviv-Web-Technical-Test/typescript-react/README.md

 Click on the displayed URL and browse the documentation to understand how the API works.

-## Beggining development
+## Beginning development

-You can start developing by running the following command, and reading the warning carrefuly:
+You can start developing by running the following command, and reading the warning carefully:

 ```sh
 npm run dev